Guide to Attending the Canton Fair in 2019September 5, 2019 in Blog, China & Culture, Chinese Importing, Finding Suppliers, Product Sourcing

 - Where is the Supplier based?
 Who are their main customers?
 What is a typical order trial order size for them?

-How Long Do You Need for the Show?
+How Long Should You Visit the Canton Fair?

-How to Dress and What to Bring to the Show
+How to Dress and Bring to the Canton Fair

 What to bring with you to the show: